Core Calculators

 Commercial imports into Nigeria require an active Form M (filed via TradeMonitor) and a PAAR before cargo arrives.
 An authorized dealer bank must endorse foreign-exchange transactions.
 Goods are cleared through NCS using the Nigeria Integrated Customs Information System (NICIS II), and most importers retain a licensed customs agent for entry.
 Pre-shipment inspection is required for many product categories.

-How to plan imports from China to Nigeria
+How to plan imports from the US to Nigeria

 Country-guide queries in Google tend to rank when they answer the full import decision, not just one fee.
 Searchers want to understand the customs authority, the duty basis, the key taxes, the shipping process, and the tools that help them model the shipment before they commit stock or cash.
 This page is built around that intent.
-It combines a country overview, key fees, calculators such as Landed Cost Calculator - Total China Import Cost Per Unit, Sea Freight Cost Calculator — China to USA/UK/Australia, CBM Calculator — Cubic Meter Calculator for Sea Freight, and Incoterms Cost Calculator — EXW vs FOB vs CIF vs DDP, and an official-source layer so an importer can move from early budgeting into real execution with fewer blind spots.
+It combines a country overview, key fees, calculators such as Landed Cost Calculator — Total Cost of Importing from the US, Sea Freight Cost Calculator — US to other markets/UK/Australia, CBM Calculator — Cubic Meter Calculator for Sea Freight, and Incoterms Cost Calculator — EXW vs FOB vs CIF vs DDP, and an official-source layer so an importer can move from early budgeting into real execution with fewer blind spots.

 For Nigeria, the major planning anchors are the customs authority, cif value (cost + insurance + freight), VAT at 7.5%, and the de minimis threshold of No commercial de minimis; Form M and PAAR required for most imports.
 Those inputs shape how an importer should compare suppliers, structure quotations, and decide whether a small shipment, a trial order, or a full replenishment makes commercial sense.
 The best time to model those variables is before production is approved, because once a deposit is paid the room to correct pricing, route choice, or documentation mistakes gets much smaller.